Week 2 of 4: Instrumentation and Noise Characterization

 Interpretation questions (answer in your notebook):

 Graphically determine the best fit parameters to 3 significant digits.
+Record these values in your notebook—you will use them in step 9.

 Compare with the best fit result from